evolution-linux/evolution-docs/src/config/rc-files.md

 # rc.conf, rc.local and rc.shutdown

-The files `/etc/rc.conf`, `/etc/rc.local` and `/etc/rc.shutdown` can be used to configure certain parts of your Void system. `rc.conf` is often configured by `void-installer`.
+The files `/etc/rc.conf`, `/etc/rc.local` and `/etc/rc.shutdown` can be used to configure certain parts of your EvolutionOS system. `rc.conf` is often configured by `evolution-installer`.

 ## rc.conf